Zhang-Wenwen/GaitMotion/readme.md

 To run the training:

 ```
-python train.py
+python train.py --type Normal Shuffle Stroke --seq_length 800 --seq_buffer 600 --subID 6
+python train.py --type Normal Shuffle Stroke --seq_length 1000 --seq_buffer 800 --subID 5
 ```

 Change the parameter accordingly.
-In the Common_fun.py, the seq_length parameter controls the step segmentation length.
+The seq_length parameter controls the step segmentation length.
 The subID is the participant ID that you hope to test with.
 The model will train the remaining subjects and test the subID participant.

 ## Citation